Blog

 That adjacent memory can hold other users' prompts, system instructions, API keys, and environment variables.
 Three API calls were enough to start extracting it.
 On an exposed server, that's straightforward data theft with no authentication required.
 It was patched in version 0.17.1, and roughly 300,000 internet-facing instances were vulnerable when it was published.

-You can look at three CVEs as separate incidents, but it’s more informative to view them together.
-In late 2024, Oligo reported six additional issues in Ollama, including denial‑of‑service, model exfiltration, and model poisoning.
-Across these cases, the same design assumption appears: the API is expected to run in a trusted environment, with limited input validation, no built‑in authentication, and a server that processes what it receives.
+We can treat three CVEs as separate incidents, but It's more useful to look at what they share: in 2024, Oligo reported six additional issues in Ollama.
+They were denial of service, model exfiltration, model poisoning.
+Across all of them, the same assumption showed up: the API expects a trusted environment.
+Limited input validation, no built-in authentication, a server that processes what it receives.

 The real risk is exposure, not the code